RolandGorz/VulkanPractice/README.md

 but as of the time of writing this readme I have yet to look into that).
 Also if you need to change ShaderIndexer make sure to run install step of maven lifecycle since this package will reference the jar in the maven repository rather than the one in the build output directory of ShaderIndex.

+When running the jar file created by maven package make sure to set the working directory to target so that both the jar run and maven run can share the same directory consistently